A Tale of Two Clouds: Amazon vs. Google

 Google’s Cloud is the clear winner when it comes to compute and storage costs.
 For example, a 2 CPUs/8GB RAM instance will cost $69/month with AWS, compared to only $52/month with GCP (25% cheaper).
 As for cloud storage costs, GCP’s regional storage costs are only 2 cents/GB/month vs 2.3 cents/GB/month for AWS.
 Additionally, GCP offers a “multi-regional” cloud storage option, where the data is automatically replicated across several regions for very little added cost (total of 2.6 cents/GB/month).
 Make sure to check out the AWS Cost Calculator and the GCP Cost Calculator for more detailed calculations.

 Previously, AWS’ cost structure was pay-per-hour, whereas GCP had a pay-per-minute model in place, with a 10 minute minimum charge.
 This was an important differentiator if you used the cloud to launch relatively short, on-the-fly analyses, where the rounding to the nearest hour would increase your costs (e.g. an 2.01-hour analysis would have cost 3 hours on AWS).
-Recently, however, AWS announced that it would implement a pay-per-second billing for Linux VMs, starting October 2nd 2017, placing it on par with GCP in terms of cost structure (unless you often do sub-10 minute analyses using VMs, in which case serverless options may be better suited since VMs are relatively slow to boot and serverless functions are billed at every 100ms).
+Recently, however, both AWS and GCP announced a pay-per-second billing model.
+Starting October 2nd 2017, AWS will implement a pay-per-second billing for Linux VMs.
+And starting September 26 2017, GCP will offer pay-per-second billing for all VM types and OSes.
+(Keep in mind that if you often do sub-10 minute analyses using VMs, serverless options may be better suited since VMs are relatively slow to boot and serverless functions are billed at every 100ms).

 Furthermore, GCP provides a better approach to discounted long-term usage: Instead of requiring users to reserve instances for long periods of time as AWS does, GCP will automatically provide discounts the longer you use the instance — no reservations required ahead of time.
 This is known as sustained-use discounts and can yield an additional 30% discount if the VM ends up running for the entire month.